 WSAT (notify TDS)– No prerequisites.
 WSAT was created for women by women.
 Some AFPOs have restrictions on the involvement of personnel who are not women in WSAT delivery/participation.

 GCC (notify TDS) – No prerequisites.
 All UNSMS personnel who successfully complete the TDC may deliver Gender Considerations in the UNSMS courses.

-IFAK (notify TDS) – No prerequisites.
+IFAK (notify TDS) – Must have completed an IFAK course (we will do this during the TDC course).
 All UNSMS personnel who successfully complete the TDC may deliver IFAK certificate courses.